Nebraska recognizes other jurisdictions law enforcement certification as a basis for eligibility for obtaining Nebraska certification.

 To complete the application process submit the Reciprocity Admissions Packet.

 After an applicant has met all admission requirements, the applicant will be sent an email link of the study guide for the reciprocity exam.
 There is a fee of $100.00 to sit for the exam.
-All testing will be conducted at NLETC.
-The dates are listed below and appointments for testing must be made no later than 7 days prior to the scheduled testing date.
+Testing dates are listed below and appointments for testing must be made no later than 7 days prior to the scheduled testing date.
+This is to ensure that adequate staffing is available and provide ample opportunity for the applicant to study the study guide provided upon acceptance.

 On the day of testing, the applicant will participate in two tests.
 The first one is a physical test.
 PSAC has established that an applicant can choose to either participate in the PRET or complete the physical job tasks.